Boston's own Underground Railroad conductors: Harriet and Lewis Hayden

 When the Civil War began, Lewis began recruiting African American soldiers for the Massachusetts 54th Regiment.
 After the end of the war, he remained active in public life, winning a seat in the Massachusetts General Assembly in 1873.
 Upon his death, Boston's Common Council passed the below resolution honoring him as "one of the pioneers in the freeing of this country from the curse of slavery."

 Four years after Lewis' death, Harriet Hayden died, bequeathing her estate to Harvard Medical School to establish the "Lewis and Harriet Hayden Fund Hayden Scholarship for Colored Students."
 The scholarship continues today.
-The Lewis and Harriet Hayden House still stands at 66 Phillips Street where it is a stop on the Black Heritage Trail.

 Want to learn more about the Haydens?
 Check out these interesting articles below!